 DDSN 294A Project Development Lecture [formerly DSGN 230 Project Development Lecture] 3 cr.
-(3 lec/wk) Prerequisite: All 100-level Drafting and Design classes or permission of instructor.
+(3 lec/wk) Prerequisite: All 100-level Drafting and Design classes or consent of instructor.
 Corequisites: DDSN 295A, DDSN 299.
+(F, Sp)

-(F, Sp) Provides an advanced level of CAD application interaction relating to major drafting disciplines.
+Provides an advanced level of CAD application interaction relating to major drafting disciplines.
 An emphasis on 3D inclusion and multiple CAD software brand interaction is used to prepare drawings in the areas of mechanical, civil, and architectural commercial drafting.
 A team approach is used for the development of major projects.

 DDSN 295A Project Development Lab [formerly DSGN 229 Project Development Lab] 3 cr.
-(6 lab/wk) Prerequisite: All 100-level Drafting and Design classes or permission of instructor.
+(6 lab/wk) Prerequisite: All 100-level Drafting and Design classes or consent of instructor.

 Corequisites: DDSN 294A, DDSN 299.
+(F, Sp)

-(F, Sp) Companion lab for DDSN 294A.
+Companion lab for DDSN 294A.

-DDSN 298 Cooperative Education/Internship [formerly DRFT 296 Cooperative Education/Internship] V1-9 cr.
-(45 hours/credit)
+DDSN 298 Internship/Cooperative Education [formerly DRFT 296 Cooperative Education/Internship]